i05nagai/memorandum/language/english_speaking.md

     * a husband's (or wife's) provision for a spouse after separation or divorce; maintenance.
     * he is said to have paid 30000USD alimony to his first wife
 * call
+    * call it square
+        * to acknowledge that a debt has been paid
+        * Thank you for paying me back  now we can call it square
     * name
     * telephone
     * say